carsoncole/tree-recycle/README.md

 Tree Recycle is intended to be simple, well-tested, and easy to maintain

-## Getting Started

-Tree Recycle is a Ruby on Rails application.

 ## Requirements

 Ruby on Rails 7, Ruby ~> 3.0.0, and PostgreSQL.